-Catherine Drolet has been in film production for 14 years.
+Catherine Drolet has been in film production for nearly 15 years.
 She worked on over 40 films and documentaries at the National Film Board of Canada and at InformAction Films before founding her own production house in 2008.
 She gained prominence as a producer with the documentary, Yesterday Still Hoping, broadcast on Radio-Canada, RDI and TV5 Monde and screened at numerous festivals and cinemas.
 The film was honoured at the Festival international des droits de l'homme in Paris.
 She also produced Small Wonders, selected for competition at Hot Docs and broadcast on CBC.
 Catherine curated the Encounter with the Ma’ohi culture of French Polynesia to the acclaim of the public and the international francophone media and was involved in the Polynesian dance episode of the documentary series Voulez-vous danser?
 She has also presided on various juries, notably the Jutra Awards.
-In 2013 Catherine released the highly anticipated documentary: No Land No Food No Life (Sans terre, c’est la faim) along with an interactive website.
-The film has been selected by the VIFF, IDFA, RIDM and FFPE where he received a special jury mention, and Festival del Terre where it won the Crossroads / Images from the global South Prize.
-It has screened in cinemas, and broadcaster on Super Channel and on Télé-Québec.
+In 2013 Catherine launched the highly anticipated documentary: No Land No Food No Life (Sans terre, c’est la faim) along with an interactive website.
+The film was selected by the VIFF, IDFA, RIDM and FFPE where it received a special jury mention, and Festival del Terre where it won the Crossroads / Images from the global South Prize.
+It has screened in cinemas, and been broadcast on Super Channel and Télé-Québec.
 Un gars, c'est un gars!
 (A Guy's a Guy!) was released in 2014.
-This debate-style film on school dropouts was shown on RDI in January and will be also be broadcast on Radio-Canada.
-She scored twice with this two films finalists in the category "Best Documentary: Society" Gemeaux (Quebec Television Prizes), in addition to the nomination of Un gars, c’est un gars! in the category "Best Research: Public Affairs, documentary all categories”.
-Rigorous and passionate, Catherine Drolet is skilled at assembling exceptional teams of artists and technicians to ensure that her productions bear a stamp of quality and always puts together teams of talented artists.
-A life-long learner fascinated by a multiplicity of topics, her formal education includes a B.Ed and a Masters in project management.
+This debate-style film on school dropouts was shown on RDI in January and is scheduled for broadcast on Radio-Canada.
+At the 2014 Prix Gémeaux (Quebec Television Awards) both films were nominated for "Best Social Documentary" and Un gars, c’est un gars! was also up for "Best Research: Public Affairs, or Documentary Programming.”
+Rigorous and passionate, Catherine Drolet is skilled at assembling exceptional teams of artists and technicians to ensure that her productions bear a stamp of quality.
+A life-long learner fascinated by a multiplicity of topics, her formal education includes a B.Ed and a Diploma in project management.

 President & Producer